This post is also available in: Suomi (Finnish)

 I’ll have to admit that I’ve probably never done the traditional Finnish macaroni casserole (had to use it anyway!) on my own.
 Sure I ate it often as a kid and a few times in my adulthood too, but it never maid its way to my kitchen.
 Probably because its main ingredients are meat, wheat pasta and cow’s milk.
+The same applies to sausage.
+I ate it years ago.
+I remember my granny used to buy from local sausage producer.
+They made great sausages packed in beef casings specially produced for them by DCW Casing (more at dcwcasing.com/product/beef-casings/, just in case you may doubt my words).
 But in order to keep life interesting, I went totally wild in the kitchen and made my own version of the classic.
 Meet Chickpea Pasta Bake with Pumpkin, Spinach & Goat Cheese.
 A crazy-wild, all vegetarian version with no grains!

 Bean pastas aren’t exactly a new thing anymore and I’ve tried a bunch of them too.
 Nothing has ended up here on the blog though, as most of the pastas have been a bit…blah.
 Too slimy, too hard, or just tasted weird.
 So I’ve been mainly sticking to brown rice or buckwheat pasta.
 Until things changed last spring.
 Beacuse of his work, my man could shop at Risenta’s factory outlet (filled with tons of great ingredients) and he bought me chickpea pasta.
 It’s just organic chickpeas made into a pasta, nothing else.
 I fell for it hard.
 The structure and taste were 10 out of 10, even compared to ‘normal’ gluten-free pasta.
 I asked my man to buy lots of it (like really a lot) and we’ve been cooking with it often.
 Thanks to its great amount of plant-based protein, I think it’s especially great in salads and I actually intended to share this great pasta salad recipe here during the summer, but somehow forgot it in between all the swimming and chilling.
 Sorry!